Buying or selling a home in Fort Walton Beach? Coast to Coast Property Brokers can help.

 Step 7 – Obtain your loan

-If you're pre-qualified, this won't take much time at all.
-But you'll need to keep in close contact with your mortgage lender.
+If you've been pre-approved, it shouldn't take very long at all, but you'll need to keep in close contact with your lender.

-And I'll deal with all the property information your lender needs to close the loan.
+And I'll manage all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your application.
+Your lender will supply you with a Loan Estimate (LE) outlining closing costs within three days of getting your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of getting your loan application.

-The estimate depends on the loan amount.
-RESPA requirements require that it has to involve all closing costs and fall within a precise range of accuracy, and I'll review the estimate and let you know if it all looks all right.
+This estimate depends on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and fall within a narrow range of accuracy.
+I'll go over the estimate and let you know if it all looks permissible.

-Then it's time to close on your home.
-This will most often take place at a title company or escrow office and should be a smooth and easygoing occasion.
+Then we'll close on your home.
+This will most often take place at a title company or escrow office and will likely be a smooth and relaxing occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you have any questions, make sure you call me at 8505856466 or e-mail me at .
+And if you have any questions, be sure to contact me at 8505856466 or e-mail me at .